History of FameLab

-Since its birth at the Times Cheltenham Science Festival in 2005, FameLab has grown into one of the world’s leading science communication competitions.
-It aims to find, develop and mentor young science and engineering communicators.
+FameLab started at the Times Cheltenham Science Festival in 2005, and since then it has grown into one of the world’s leading science communication competitions.
+The aim of the competition is to find, develop and mentor young science and engineering communicators.
 The result is a celebrated alumni of young scientists and engineers able to get everyone ‘talking science’ in the media-intensive environment in which we live.
-A partnership established with the British Council in 2007 saw the competition go global, with more than 5000 young scientists and engineers participating in over 25 different countries… with new countries taking part each year!